 Your first step is to gather up your evidence and call us to discuss your traumatic experience.

-No reliable statistics exist on the number of people who receive minor injuries, not receiving care from a doctor or emergency room visit.
+No reliable statistics exist on the number of people who receive minor injuries, not receive care from a doctor or emergency room visit.

 The car crash statistics we’re using are based on statewide averages.
 Even within our state, your chance of being injured in a collision will be determined by where you drive, as well as other variables like the weather and the condition of the roads.